-- Your donor makes a donation to your organization, providing useful identification information that can be used to determine their matching gift eligibility.
+- A donor makes a gift to your organization, entering their email address and employer information to determine their matching gift eligibility.

-- 360MatchPro’s automated platform uses this information, such as email addresses and employer details, to identify those who are match eligible.
+- 360MatchPro’s automated platform uses this information to identify those who are match-eligible.

-- Depending on the donor’s eligibility, the automation platform will trigger out an email to the donor explaining next steps.
-If a donor is eligible, they will be prompted to submit a match request and given the instructions on how to do so.
-If they are ineligible or undetermined, they will receive instructions on how to double check their eligibility.
+- Depending on the donor’s eligibility, 360MatchPro will trigger an email to the donor explaining their next steps.
+If a donor is eligible, the email will prompt them to submit a match request and provide instructions on how to do so.
+If they are ineligible or undetermined, they will receive instructions on how to double-check their eligibility.

-- Your organization can track the match through to completion, offering actionable data your team can use.
+- Your organization can track the match through to completion.
 Donors can even click a button in the automated emails to indicate they’ve submitted their match request.

 Additional Corporate Philanthropy Resources